 How much deposit do I need?

-This is the same as an employed applicant, a minimum of 5% although it may be more if you only have one year’s accounts.
+This is the same as an employed applicant, there is always a minimum of 5%.
+In some cases, they may require more if you only have one year’s accounts.

 Will a bigger deposit help me?

-The more deposit you are able to put down the better deal the Lender is likely to offer you and you will have a wider choice of Lenders.
+You can also pay more if you can afford it, lender’s will love a self employed applicant who can afford more than a 5% deposit.
+You may also be offered a much better deal the lender is likely to offer you and you will have a wider choice of lenders.
 In terms of the maximum mortgage that will be made available to you though it doesn’t make a massive difference.

-I’m a contractor – am I treated differently?
+I’m a contractor, do I get treated differently?